NothingAG/constitution/constitution.md

 You are only allowed to act within your roles.
 You can make an exception by taking **individual action**, if

-1. (a) you are acting in the best interest of Nothing Interactive and
+1. (a) you are acting in the best interest of Nothing and

 2. (b) there is no time to request permission normally required from other roles and

-3. (c) you reasonably believe your action would resolve or prevent more tension for Nothing Interactive than it would likely create and
+3. (c) you reasonably believe your action would resolve or prevent more tension for Nothing than it would likely create and

-4. (d) your action would not cause spending of the Nothing Interactive's resources beyond what you're already authorized to spend.
+4. (d) your action would not cause spending of the Nothing's resources beyond what you're already authorized to spend.

 If you take individual action, you have to inform the roles affected by your action as soon as possible.
 You have to explain why you took individual action, and, if necessary, take additional actions to resolve any tensions that were created by your individual action.